smambakk/conlangworkbench/README.md

 | `irregularity_reason` | Explanation for phonologically irregular forms (see below) |
 | `related` | List of etymologically or semantically linked forms |

 **Irregularity annotation** — a key feature.
 When a word breaks a phonotactic rule but the user keeps it anyway, the engine will ask: *"Why is this form irregular?"* The reason is stored alongside the warnings and displayed in lexicon listings, inflection traces, and the `irregular` command.
-This lets you document the historical or etymological logic behind any irregularities
+This lets you document the historical or etymological logic behind any irregularities.

 ```
 ⚠  = flagged, no reason given yet